harshdeep1230/cloud-migration-lab01/Lab01_Migration_Requirements.md

 The primary motivations for ASOS to migrate to the cloud include:

-- **Scalability:** The need to handle significant traffic spikes during sales and seasonal events without over-provisioning hardware.
+- **Scalability:** The need to handle significant traffic spikes during sales and seasonal events without over-provisioning hardware
-- **Reliability and availability:** Reducing downtime and improving system resilience to protect revenue and customer trust.
+- **Reliability and availability:** Reducing downtime and improving system resilience to protect revenue and customer trust
-- **Faster deployment:** Enabling quicker release cycles and more agile development practices.
+- **Faster deployment:** Enabling quicker release cycles and more agile development practices
-- **Cost optimization:** Shifting from capital expenditure on physical infrastructure to a pay-as-you-go cloud model.
+- **Cost optimization:** Shifting from capital expenditure on physical infrastructure to a pay-as-you-go cloud model
-- **Global performance:** Leveraging Azure’s global regions and content delivery capabilities to improve user experience worldwide.
+- **Global performance:** Leveraging Azure’s global regions and content delivery capabilities to improve user experience worldwide

 ---